10buttons/.github/profile/README.md

 * At least 2 MB PSRAM
 * Wifi and Bluetooth communication

+boppo also has:

+* a 3.5 Watt (max) speaker
-boppo also has an NFC antenna that can read supported NFC tags.
+* an NFC antenna that can read supported NFC tags
+* a rechargable lipo battery
+* a USB-C port (for recharging and potential data transfer such as firmware flashing)

-# The API
+# The SDK API

 The current activities and API are programmed in the  [Rust] programming language.
 Additional language integration is possible in the future.